How to Assess if Training Participants are Learning

 Here’s an example of a recent performance test.
 We designed a management certification program for new managers.
 One of the learning objectives was to teach new managers how to better empathize and communicate with their direct reports and external clients.
 The related business objectives were to increase levels of employee engagement by 2% and to improve customer satisfaction scores by 7% over a 12-month period.

-We designed the performance test as follows: The performance test contained scenarios and role plays based upon the top five challenges faced by new managers at the company.
+The performance test contained scenarios and role plays based upon the top five challenges faced by new managers at the company.
 The performance test presented unpredictable situations from different styles of employees and customers.
 The new managers performance was evaluated through an objective checklist that was created with the client and their customers based upon research into their highest and lowest performing managers.

 The Bottom Line